MosGeo/Strata/README.md

 ```

 ## Upscaling
 Upscaling functions are included.
 Mean and Mode moving window upscaling are implemented.
-See examples for how to use.
+See the example file on how to use this function.

 <div align="center">
     <img width=800 src="https://github.com/MosGeo/Strata/blob/master/ReadmeFiles/MeanModeUpscaling.png" alt="MeanMode" title="Upscaling"</img>